Boost your reviews

 3) You can also align the header using the options underneath Change Logo

 4) Lastly, you can navigate to Background Colour and change this also, to better match your brand

-This does not incentivise customers to leave only shining reviews, it simply rewards them for actually leaving a review, whatever its nature.
+This does not incentivise reviews, it simply thanks customers for actually leaving a review, whatever its nature.
 (See Call-to-Action button above to customise your link).